-Mucking out is part of the daily ritual of being a horse owner.
+Mucking out stalls is part of the daily ritual of being a horse owner.
 But what does the look and color of your horse's manure mean?

-Whether you own a high-performance eventer, a working horse, or a much-loved pet pony, you need to know what the characteristics of your horse’s poop mean.
+Whether you own a high-performance eventer, a working ranch horse, or a much-loved pet pony, you need to know what the characteristics of your horse’s poop mean.
 It’s one of the first ways your horse’s body will communicate distress.

 Your horse produces around 9 tons of poop every year.
-That’s one big mound of messages coming direct from his digestive tract.
+That’s one big mound of messages coming straight from his digestive tract.

 But what does it all mean?
 And what should you do if you spot a problem?

 Recurring gut problems in your horse can lead to diarrhea, abdominal pain, or colic.
 Learn how to spot a problem before it gets serious, which is why we talked to our equine veterinarians and FullBucket co-founders, Dr. Keith Latson and Dr. Rob Franklin, for their expert advice.

 The Perfect Poop

 If you’re the one who mucks out your horse’s field and stall, you have a good idea of what’s normal for him.
-Get to know how much poop he produces, and how often.
-And learn what is normal for him.
+Get to know how much poop he produces and how often, so that you know when something is off.